 - keep a diary of what you are doing and how you feel at different times of the day.
 This can help identify what’s affecting you and what you need to act on

-- during your daily permitted exercise, take note of your surroundings – this could include what you can hear, see and smell.
+- during a daily walk or run, take note of your surroundings – this could include what you can hear, see and smell

 To help you stick to the present and not worry about the future, you might want to consider limiting the time you spend watching, reading or listening to news.

 Regular physical activity is associated with lower rates of depression and anxiety across all age groups.

 So why not get physical?
 Book in a regular slot every days to try some of these ideas:

 - visit the NHS website to find out more about getting started with exercise

 - if you have a disability or long-term health condition, visit the We Are Undefeatable website to find out more about getting active with a disability

 - visit the NHS website to start running with our couch to 5k podcasts